Angular-momentum-selective nanofocusing with Weyl semimetals: Introduction

 However, the possibility of miniaturizing photonic devices is fundamentally limited by diffraction, which prevents focusing of light beams by purely optical means.
 One route to overcome this limitation is normally offered by surface plasmon polaritons (SPPs) \cite{Yu2019}, coherent excitations of light and matter localized at the interface between a metallic state and a dielectric.
 SPPs offer a unique combination of properties, such as high spatial confinement and strong field enhancement \cite{Chang2006}.
 Due to the sub-wavelength confinement, SPPs allow the reduction of the size of photonic devices down to nanometric scale \cite{Oulton2009,Gramotnev2010,Stockman11}.
 Because of the strong interaction of light and matter due to the field enhancement, they find a wide range of applications, see e.g., \cite{Yu2019,Patching2014}.
 In conical structures, SPPs are used to improve the resolution of near-field optical microscopy and scanning tunneling microscopy, allowing for ultra-local, non-destructive probes \cite{Mauser2005,DeAngelis2010,DeAngelis2011,Das2016}.
 While the SPP nanofocusing has been studied by theoretical and experimental means before \cite{Stockman04,Wiener2012,Choi2009}, the possibility of spatially concentrating OAM-carrying radiation seems precluded so far \cite{Chang2007}.

 In this work, we theoretically investigate the OAM nanofocusing by conical tips, see Fig. \ref{fig:cone} for an illustration, and we show that this limitation can be overcome.
-In particular, we show that, while OAM beams cannot be spatially compressed in ordinary metals below a certain radius, a family of gyrotropic materials can focus it down to nanoscopic scale.
-We analyse the class of Weyl semimetals (WS), which exhibit pairs of topologically protected band crossings, or Weyl nodes \cite{Wan2011,Hosur2012,Armitage2018}.
+In particular, we show that, while OAM beams cannot be spatially compressed in ordinary metals below a certain radius, gyrotropic materials can focus it down to nanoscopic scale.
+We analyse the class of Weyl semimetals (WS), which exhibit pairs of topologically protected band crossings, or Weyl nodes \cite{Wan2011,Hosur2012,Armitage2018} and a simple, (quasi-)universal and especially large static limit of the off-diagonal permittivity.
 The bulk band structure, as well as the surface states and the surface transport, are robust against weak interactions, e.g., with impurities or phonons \cite{Buchhold2018,Yang2019,Buccheri2022}, which makes them promising candidates for electronic technologies.
-We focus on materials with broken time-reversal symmetry, or magnetic WSs.
-The very presence of Weyl nodes is at the origin of the remarkable optical activity in these materials \cite{Kargarian2015,Chen2019}.
+We focus on materials with broken time-reversal symmetry, or magnetic WSs, in which the presence of Weyl nodes is at the origin of the remarkable optical activity \cite{Kargarian2015,Chen2019}.
 Indeed, the bulk topology manifests itself in the appearance of an axionic $\theta$-term in the effective electrodynamics \cite{Zyuzin2012,Vazifeh2013,Chen2013}, originating the giant anomalous Hall effect \cite{Liu2018}, and of topological magnetoelectric and magnetotransport effects \cite{Vanderbilt2018,Sekine2021}.
 Importantly, the $\theta$-term determines a nontrivial SPP dynamics at planar interfaces and cylindrical waveguides \cite{Song2017, Andolina2018, Weylguide2024} and modifies the spectrum of localized surface plasmons \cite{Pellegrino2025}.

 We show that the OAM nanofocusing in topological WSs can be described by a single parameter, which can be independently determined, e.g., from transport measurements.
 The origin of this parameter is in material-independent low-energy properties of the electronic bands.
 Depending on the material orientation, modes with one sign of the OAM are always emitted, while all the others always reach the tip.
 We determine the frequency range over which the phenomenon occurs as a function of the plasma frequency and the Weyl node separation.